Why is the new pacifier smaller?

 Natural Rubber latex is a 100% natural material made from a sticky milky fluid tapped from the Hevea tree.
 The fluid is refined to the brown/yellow rubber you know from your pacifiers; a super soft, elastic, and resilient material very much resembling the mother’s soft nipple.

-But is comes with a natural aging process affected by natural influences like UV-light, air, saliva, and heat.
+But it comes with a natural aging process affected by natural influences like UV light, air, saliva, and heat.
 The elasticity of the material allows the nipple to change shape and size because of the baby’s strong vacuum, this means that the nipple in some cases can expand if it is not replaced in time.

 Some children will not take a pacifier that is different from the one the child is used to.
 So, if you experience that the pacifier expands replace the pacifier before the child gets used to the bigger nipple size.

 We recommend a replacement of pacifiers every 4-6 weeks for both safety, and hygienic reasons and since the natural rubber latex nipples in some cases can expand.
 Whenever you experience a change in the material the pacifier must be replaced.

 Natural rubber latex pacifiers must be replaced when you see the following signs: